rbgodwin/nmos-tb/README.md

 We welcome bug reports, feature requests and contributions to the implementation and documentation.
 Please have a look at the simple [Contribution Guidelines](CONTRIBUTING.md).

+## AMWA and NMOS Reference

+For more information about AMWA, NMOS and the Networked Media Incubator, please refer to <http://amwa.tv/>.

 Thank you for your interest!